 4. People Who Have AFib Should Not Go on Long Trips

-Most people who have been diagnosed with AFib can travel safely.
+This is one of the most common myths about AFib, however, most people who have been diagnosed with AFib can travel safely.
 If you suffer from atrial fibrillation, check with your health care provider well in advance of a planned trip.
 By seeing your doctor in advance of your trip you will have time to be screened for potential health problems, complete medical tests if indicated, and ensure that you have effective medical treatment.

 If you take warfarin, get blood tests done prior to departure.
 Learn where your PT/INR blood tests can be conducted while you are away.
 You can purchase testing units for home and travel, which will afford you with opportunities to do your own testing so you will not need to take time out for going to a lab for frequent tests.